 and addenda for advertised tenders and to submit a tender or proposal.
 Details of how to register are published in

 the “How to Respond” guides that accompany each invitation.

 proposal normally involves registering on the NETP, downloading template

-access to Microsoft Word and Excel, running under Microsoft Windows, to
+Microsoft Word and Excel, running under Microsoft Windows, to complete a

 If you are considering submitting a tender or proposal, make sure

 that you carefully examine the relevant “How to Respond” guide.
 Make sure you leave yourself enough time to

 register and submit your tender or proposal before the relevant closing time/date.